Ivan Galanin: World War II

 After Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941, the corps, part of the 18th Army, fought in the border battles, attempting to repulse the German attack in Right-bank Ukraine.
 In July the corps, as part of the Southwestern Front and the Southern Front, fought to the west of Stanislav and in the Battle of Uman.
 Galanin took command of the Southern Front's 12th Army on 25 August, and 2 November he transferred to the Volkhov Front to command the 59th Army.
 After leading the latter during the Tikhvin counteroffensive, he became commander of the Galinin Army Group under the 16th Army in April 1942 on the Western Front.

-In October 1942, he took command of the 24th Army of the Donfront, which was involved in the Battle of Stalingrad (including Operation Uranus).
+In October 1942, he took command of the 24th Army of the Don Front, which was involved in the Battle of Stalingrad (including Operation Uranus).
 On January 27, 1943, Galanin was promoted to lieutenant general.
 From April 1943, he commanded the 70th Army of the Central Front, which took part in the Battle of Kursk and Operation Kutuzov.
 Galanin commanded the 4th Guards Army in the Belgorod-Kharkov Offensive Operation.
 From February 1944 he commanded the 53rd Army of the 2nd Ukrainian Front in the Battle of Cherkassy.
 Until November 1944, Galanin again commanded the 4th Guards Army in the Second Jassy–Kishinev Offensive and in Apatin-Kaposvar Operation.
 He was the first to be awarded the Order of Kutuzov 1st class.

 After the war, he was deputy commander of the 7th Rifle Corps of the Soviet Armed Forces Group in Germany.
 He retired from active service in September 1946.

 He died in 1958 and was buried in The Vedenskoye Cemetery in Moscow.